 The Camp Starview Trail is a 2-mile, moderate to difficult hike.
 The trail surface is grass, dirt, and gravel.
 It goes through ravines and over steep hills.
 It is only open to groups renting the Youth Camp.

 Shelters at Slate Run Metro Park

-Shady Grove Picnic Area - You can find picnic tables, playground equipment for the kids, a small playfriend, restrooms and one open shelter.
+Shady Grove Picnic Area – You can find picnic tables, playground equipment for the kids, a small playfield, restrooms, and one open shelter.
 The shelter has electrical outlets and can seat 80.

-Buzzard’s Roost Picnic Area - In this area you can find picnic tables, playfields, a drinking fountain, playground equipment, restrooms and a 14 acre lake.
-The lake has two children’s fishing docks (for ages 15 and younger) and lakeside boardwalk.
+Buzzard’s Roost Picnic Area – In this area you can find picnic tables, playfields, a drinking fountain, playground equipment, restrooms, and a 14-acre lake.
+The lake has two children’s fishing docks (for ages 15 and younger) and a lakeside boardwalk.
 There is 1 open shelter that has 4 small grills and electrical outlets.
 The shelter can seat a maximum of 200.

 Natural Play Area at Slate Run Metro Park